 A funding source can be an organization, committee, or official group that provides funds for the completion of one or more projects.
 The following steps should be taken to add a funding source.

-One can add funding sources from the ‘Administration’ option, using the ‘Funding Source’ option under ‘Add Content’.
+One can add funding sources from the ‘Administration’ option, using the ‘Funding Source’ option under ‘Add Content.’

-In the ‘Title’ field, type the name of the funding source, for example ICECF Grants.
+In the ‘Title’ field, type the name of the funding source, for example “Illinois Clean Energy Community Foundation (ICECF).”

+There are various kinds of funding sources:

+Student Fees

+Grant Funds

+Institutional Funds

+iCAP Funding Program

+External Funds

+Donor Funds

+Other

-There are various kinds of funding sources – AFMA – Deferred Maintenance Funds, External funds, Institutional funds, Revolving Loan Fund, Student Sustainable Committee, UI Foundation, or other.
-ICECF Grants would be an example of External Funds, and therefore, select ‘External Fund’ from the scroll down menu in the ‘Funding Type’ field.
+ICECF is a granting agency; therefore, select ‘Grant Funds’ from the scroll down menu in the ‘Funding Type’ field.

 Any details typed in the ‘Notes’ field will not be visible to the Public.
-One can only see this detail when logged in the iCAP Portal.
+One can only see this detail when logged in to the iCAP Portal.

-Reference Numbers –

-Describe the funding source and type in the ‘Description’ field.
-Include the requested amount, approved amount, and allocated amount for the defined period of time.
+Reference Numbers – This field is for general references for the Funding Source.
+For example, the University may have a customer number.
+It is not for a grant number from that Funding Source because those would be specific to the project that was funded.

+Describe the Funding Source and type in the ‘Description’ field.
+For ICECF, the description was pulled from their own website.
+“Providing financial support for clean energy projects in Illinois for over 15 years.
+The Illinois Clean Energy Community Foundation was established in December 1999 as an independent foundation with a $225 million endowment provided by Commonwealth Edison.
+Our mission is to improve energy efficiency, advance the development and use of renewable energy resources, and protect natural areas and wildlife habitat in communities all across Illinois.”

-Similar to the iCAP Portal User Guide, ‘Visibility’ of the funding sources are set, by default, at ‘Public’, however, you can change the visibility by clicking ‘Private’ to restrict the general audience (people without access to the iCAP Portal) from viewing the details of the funding source.
+Similar to other items described in the iCAP Portal User Guide, ‘Visibility’ of the Funding Sources are set by default to ‘Public.’
+You can, however, change the visibility by clicking ‘Private’ to restrict the general public (people without login access to the iCAP Portal) from viewing the details of the funding source.

 Click on ‘Save’.

-Following this you can go to specific projects and add this funding source using ‘Add Existing Funding Source’ on the ‘Edit Project Funding Information’ page and fill out all the details.
+Following this you can go to specific projects and add the Funding Source for that project, using ‘Add Existing Funding Source’ on the ‘Edit Project Funding Information’ page and fill out all the details.
 Add this funding source to all the projects benefitting from it.

-When you click on the Funding source on a specific project’s ‘Edit Project Funding Information’ page, another page with all the projects benefiting from the funds provided by this organization will open.
-For example, if you click on ‘Facilities & Services’, you will see all the projects that have been funded by Facilities and Services.
+When you click on the Funding Source on a specific project’s ‘Edit Project Funding Information’ page, another page with all the projects benefiting from the funds provided by this organization will open.
+For example, if you click on ‘Illinois Clean Energy Community Foundation (ICECF),’ you will see all the iCAP Projects that have been funded by ICECF.
 This list will contain the name of the project as the main heading.
 The fiscal year will be in the first column.
-The second column will contain the ‘Approved amount’ for the FY, third column will have ‘Spent amount’, and the fourth column will show the ‘Relinquished amount’.
+The second column will contain the ‘Approved amount’ for the fiscal year, third column will have ‘Spent amount’, and the fourth column will show the ‘Relinquished amount.’
 The bottom row will have the total for all FY’s amount approved, spent, and relinquished.
-Along the rows, at the end, will have the ‘View details’ which will contain all the information regarding the funding from this organization sorted by the FY.
+Along the rows, at the end, will have the ‘View details’ which will contain all the information regarding the project funding from this source sorted by the FY.
 The information will include the date funding was approved, contact person, any description or note, and date entered.
 This page will also have the other operation option – Edit/Delete.

 Adding Funding Information to the Project